shelleyhoover/UPP4652021/Lessons/Lesson1.md

 ## Assignment

-Make sure you can login to [ArcGIS Online]: (https://univofillinois.maps.arcgis.com/)
+Make sure you can login to [ArcGIS Online](https://univofillinois.maps.arcgis.com/)

 1. Be sure to select "Enterprise Login"
 2. Login using your UIC NetID